 12201 Sunrise Valley Drive, MS 523

 Reston, Virginia 20192-0523

 If you’re ready to jump on the social media protest bandwagon, readers may connect with Leadville native son and local businessman Eddie Camp who has set up a online petition, where many have already weighed in.

 Fair and Equal Representation/In Defense of William and Mary

 It might be worth noting, that the College of William and Mary has stepped up its efforts for the request this time around, putting into motion an alumnae re-name effort that includes over 1,000 people, who were recently urged by the College President to write letter of support for their effort.
 But perhaps the boldest move involves making a Colorado resident and author of the re-naming request, an “honorary” alumnae of the college in order for there to appear to be a more connected “Colorado” tie.

 The college also claims that one of their professors “has conducted extensive high-altitude research on the mountain.”
 But honestly, as a 25-year veteran Leadville journalist, I cannot honestly think of ONE TIME when such ground-breaking research ever crossed my desk.
 I also can’t think of one time when this institute of higher education extended itself to the local community, offering to share its knowledge and/or resources to a remote mountain community.
 Admittedly, I could have missed something, so please do weigh in William and Mary.
 Leadville Today readers can also make their opinions to the college known on the William and Mary Facebook Page and Twitter accounts.

-Until then, all you torch-toting villagers, pass the lighter, I’m In . . . the ‘Ville.
+Until then, all you torch-toting villagers, pass the lighter, looks like it’s game on in Leadville Today.